| A Humanist Education as one of the Preconditions for the Transformation

 with every moment of time, at every stage of life, towards him- or herself,

+towards nature, society, and the world.
 The organization of such a system is only possible through the harmonious collective

 of united efforts, insofar as the act of education, maybe more than any other,